cfpb/django-flags/docs/api/django.md

 # Django templates

-Wagtail-Flags provides a template tag library that can be used to evaluate flags in Django templates.
+Django-Flags provides a template tag library that can be used to evaluate flags in Django templates.

 ```django
 {% load feature_flags %}